-The goal of the Gift of Tongues Project is find as many historic texts on the subject as possible, digitize them, translate, and provide a commentary.
+The Gift of Tongues Project aims to find as many historical texts as possible, digitize and translate them, and provide a commentary.

 The fourfold purpose of the Gift of Tongues Project: